PennVR/three-js-anoshaminai/README.md

 # What do you wish you’d done differently?
 I wish I had been more successful at making the fireworks look realistic both in coloring and in movement.
 It would have been cool to use some shader code to create a more light-like effect of the fireworks.
+At one point, I made my fireworks point lights, and I loved the way that looked - it would have been cool to find a lower-cost way to mimic that look.
 I also wish that I had taken some more time to design my firework implementation - in the end, I feel that my implementation is a bit disorganized and took longer to debug than necessary.

 # What do you wish we had done differently?